 Record Date March 19, 2018.

 Quorum A majority of shares outstanding on the record date must be present in person or by proxy.

-Shares Outstanding There were 432,378,473 shares of our Common Stock outstanding and entitled to vote as of March 19, 2018.
+Shares OutstandingThere were 432,378,473 shares of our Common Stock outstanding and entitled to vote as of March 19, stockholder of record and present it to the inspector of elections with their ballot.
+Voting in person by a stockholder will replace any previous votes submitted by proxy.

 Voting by Proxy Internet, phone, or mail.

-Voting at the Meeting Stockholders can vote in person during the meeting.
+Voting at the MeetingStockholders can vote in person during the meeting.
 Stockholders of record will be on a list held by the inspector of elections.
-Beneficial holders must obtain a proxy from their brokerage firm, bank, or other stockholder of record and present it to the inspector of elections with their ballot.
-Voting in person by a stockholder will replace any previous votes submitted by proxy.
-Changing Your Vote Stockholders of record may revoke their proxy at any time before we vote it at the meeting by submitting a later-dated proxy via the Internet, by telephone, by mail, by delivering instructions to our Corporate Secretary before the annual meeting revoking the proxy or by voting in person at the annual meeting.
+Beneficial holders must obtain a proxy from their brokerage firm, bank, or other submitting a later-dated proxy via the Internet, by telephone, by mail, by delivering instructions to our Corporate Secretary before the annual meeting revoking the proxy or by voting in person at the annual meeting.
 If you hold shares through a bank or brokerage firm, you may revoke any prior voting instructions by contacting that firm.
-1